 One of the most loved Reykjavik restaurants of the local Icelanders who come here for drinks, breakfast, brunch, and dinner, the Snaps Bistro is exactly what you need after a long and tiring day trip.
 The menu focuses on Scandinavian-style food along with continental dishes including steaks and sandwiches.
 Here you can enjoy French cuisine – the Icelandic way – where traditional fresh fish is used in French dishes like moules marinieres and bouillabaisse.
 The bar also offers a well-balanced menu of wines, beers, cocktails, and smoothies.
 With friendly service, delicious food, and a relaxed ambiance, this bistro is one of the best places to eat in Iceland.

-Reykjavik Restaurants for a Quick Bite
+Extra: The Best Restaurants in Reykjavik for a Quick Bite

 If you are in Reykjavik Iceland, restaurants can spoil you with all kinds of menus.
 From trying the freshwater Arctic char fish that Iceland is famous for, to Mexican street food, you will be amazed by how diverse the menus of Iceland restaurants are.
 However, the best places to eat in Iceland don't have to be fancy and expensive.
 Try some good Reykjavik food here: